 The OBO, OBBO, and BB+1 Rules

 Finally, there is the Busted Bets Plus One (BB+1) rule.
-When BB+1 is in force and the dealer obtains a blackjack, they would collect only the bets made on the player’s busted hands in addition to one unit from all other bets the player has posted to double down or split on non-busted totals.
+When BB+1 is in force and the dealer obtains a blackjack, they collect only the bets made on the player’s busted hands, in addition to one unit from all other bets the player has posted to double down or split on non-busted totals.

 A Glance at Microgaming’s Bespoke European Blackjack Redeal Variation